 From 1992 to 2001, Moore served as the Associate Director of Admissions for Utah State before being promoted to the Director of Admissions and Scholarships, a capacity he served in for four years.
 He then spent one year as the Director of Outreach for Student-Services followed by four years as the Student Involvement Officer and one year as an associate director within the Access and Diversity Center.

-A native of Leakesville, Miss., Moore graduated from Utah State with a bachelor's degree in physical education and a master's degree in education.
-He and his wife Debra are the parents of two sons, Grayson (20) and Jalen (18).
-Grayson transferred to Utah State and will sit out the 2014-15 basketball season, while Jalen will be a sophomore on USU's basketball team this fall.
+A native of Leakesville, Miss., Moore graduated from Utah State with a bachelor’s degree in physical education and a master’s degree in education.
+He and his wife Debra are the parents of two sons, Grayson (21) and Jalen (19), who are both members of USU’s men’s basketball team.
+Jalen signed an NBA free agent contract with the Milwaukee Bucks in 2017.